trellistk/documents/Getting-Started/01_Developer_Onboarding.md

 # Welcome!
 Thank you for joining us in our mission to feed low income children and their families!
-If you haven't done so already, you can find some info about us at our [website](https://nourimeals.com/).
+If you haven't done so already, you can find some info about us at our [website](https://nourimeals.org/).

 We have a secondary mission which is to help mentor and build up software engineer leaders.

 ## Important Notes
-- If you get stuck or need permissions for things, reach out to our other devs in Slack or Amber Kim who is our Tech Lead.
+- If you get stuck or need permissions for things, reach out to our other devs in Slack or Amber Kim who is our CTO or Roger Keith who is our Lead Engineer.
-- If you find ways to improve our documentations, take ownership and create Pull Requests or Issues
+- If you find ways to improve our documentations, take ownership and create Pull Requests or Issues.

-## Board Members
+## Board Members & Leaders
-- Chair & Tech Lead: Amber Kim
+- Chair & CTO: Amber Kim
-  - Office Hours: Saturday mornings from after standup to 11am PST.
+  - Office Hours: Saturday mornings 10am PST or later.
 - Vice President: Cody Green
 - General Board Member: Ryan Johnson

-## Officer(s)
+- Lead Engineer: Roger Keith
 - COO: Timothy Kim

 ## Repositories to Note